 Yes, Sam Altman and Matt Shumer say capabilities improve daily.
 Shumer claims the “getting better vs. hitting a wall” debate is over, though critics counter that reliability trails the hype.
 Shumer’s “Something Big Is Happening” post went viral, but see Gary Marcus’ response for balance: “About that Matt Shumer post that has nearly 50 million views” From my experimenting, I can see both sides.
 It’s a useful discussion, but no clarity yet.

-So I agree with the direction of travel, but change still takes time.
-Plenty of large companies do fine even as their decades-old ongoing “Digital Transformations” remain a grind.
+So I agree with the direction of travel, but change takes time.
+Plenty of large companies do fine even as decades-old “Digital Transformations” remain a grind.
 Many businesses and personal activities will not care about any of this.
 Most will land somewhere in the middle of the adoption curve.
-And have you noticed how bad some customer service has been lately?
-Some may report better KPIs.
-I want to wait to see what churn looks like.
+During this time, what should some of us be thinking about?
+Education, sure.
+Personal experimentation, yes.
+Leveling up usage in your core field, absolutely.

-1. Actual degradation of thought,
+- Actual degradation of thought.

 What is Cognitive Load?